DillonB042106/megr2157-portfolio/docs/assignments/A01/index.md

 One specific detail I noticed are the teeth specifically pointed in a round orientation pointing towards the center of the nut to oppose rotation.

 ## Decide

+A homepage should be simple and concise.
+A simple professional title showing your name, role, and organization followed by a professional picture is the standard.
+Someone should be able to easily identify you and your role based off of your homepage.
+An intriguing picture of a design or project you were involved in may be used to capture someone's attention.
+All subsections including project and about me page should be accessible with little navigation, but not popping up first thing in the reader's face.